 Barry M. Popkin

-Dr. Popkin is W. R. Kenan, Jr. Distinguished Professor of Nutrition at the University of North Carolina at Chapel Hill.
+Dr. Popkin is W. R. Kenan, Jr. Distinguished Professor of nutrition at the University of North Carolina at Chapel Hill.
 Dr. Popkin’s work on diet, physical activity, and obesity-related research in the United States and globally has focused on the concept of the Nutrition Transition, the study of the dynamic shifts in dietary intake and physical activity patterns, and on trends in obesity and other nutrition-related, non-communicable diseases.
 Dr. Popkin’s research program focuses globally on understanding the shifts in stages of the nutrition transition and on programs and policies to improve population health linked with this transition.
 This has included his involvement in several randomized controlled trials in the United States and Mexico as well as longitudinal, cross-sectional and other epidemiological studies, global ecological analyses, review articles, papers on hydration, membership in beverage guidance patterns for several governments (e.g., Mexico, China) and many related activities.

 Juan A. Rivera